Emergency Medical Services

 EMS 2300.
 Paramedic Training II.
 7.5 Hours.

 First semester course.
 Open to students who have had the EMT certificate for at least 1 year.
 The first of 5 paramedic courses which includes lecture, laboratory, and clinical training in topics such as EMS communications, wellbeing of the paramedic, medical and legal responsibilities, pharmacology, pathophysiology, history taking, advanced ventilatory management, bag valve mask, mouth to mask, mouth to mouth/nose, ET insertion, EOA insertion, NPA insertion, OPA insertion, suctioning, manual maneuvers, IV therapy/sterile techniques, IV medications and their administration, and patient assessment.
 Prerequisite: Admission to the Dixie State University Paramedic Certificate program.
-FA.
+SP.

 EMS 2400.
 Paramedic Training III.
 8 Hours.